 The biochemistry major within the Department of Biology and Chemistry prepares students for work and further study in perhaps the most exciting area of science — the interface between biology, chemistry and physics.
 This major provides students with a broad understanding of life at the cellular and molecular level, and prepares them for careers in biotechnology.

 The curriculum meets the recommendations of the American Society for Biochemistry and Molecular Biology and requires a combination of selected courses from biology, chemistry, physics and mathematics.
 A research experience (honors project, practicum experience or independent study project) is required of all biochemistry majors.
 Optional courses can be selected to meet the student’s choice of career.

 Courses, Course Descriptions & Four-Year Plan

-View the course requirements and layout, course descriptions, a sample four-year plan, as well as learn more about the biochemistry program at Spring Arbor University in the undergraduate catalog.
+View the course requirements, layout, course descriptions and a sample four-year plan, and learn more about the biochemistry program at Spring Arbor University in the undergraduate catalog.

 The biochemistry major provides excellent preparation for students planning on careers in medicine or biomedical research.
 It provides excellent hands-on training for students pursuing careers in the biotechnology and pharmaceutical industries.
 To learn more about how Spring Arbor helps its graduates prepare for a career, visit our career development office.